liusheng22/abc123-speak/README.md

 ## 📝 Usage Guide

-1. Open the webpage and ensure your device's sound is on.
+1. Open the webpage and ensure your device's sound is on
-2. Select your preferred voice style.
+2. Select your preferred language and voice style
-3. Learn letters, numbers, and Pinyin through keyboard input or mouse clicks.
+3. Learn through keyboard input or button clicks
-4. Toggle between English and Chinese number pronunciation.

 ## 🤝 Contributing

-We welcome issues and pull requests!
+We welcome [Issues](https://github.com/liusheng22/abc123-speak/issues) and [Pull Requests](https://github.com/liusheng22/abc123-speak/pulls)!
 Your contributions and feedback are greatly appreciated.

 ## 📄 License